mohit2708/study/python/7_oops/1_oops.md

 ### Ques.
 What is the super() Function?
+* Super() method is used to access method of the parant class.
 * The **super** function returns a temporary object of the parent class that allows us to call a parent class method inside a child class method.
 * **Benefits** of using the super() function.
   * We are not required to remember or specify the parent class name to access its methods.